Why Don't You Know? Evaluating the Impact of Uncertainty Sources on Uncertainty Quantification in LLMs: Abstract

 \section{Abstract}

 As Large Language Models (LLMs) are increasingly deployed in real-world applications, reliable uncertainty quantification (UQ) becomes critical for safe and effective use.
 Most existing UQ approaches for language models aim to produce a single confidence score -- for example, estimating the probability that a model's answer is correct.
 However, uncertainty in natural language tasks arises from multiple distinct sources, including model knowledge gaps, output variability, and input ambiguity, which have different implications for system behavior and user interaction.
 In this work, we study how the source of uncertainty impacts the behavior and effectiveness of existing UQ methods.
-To enable controlled analysis, we introduce a new dataset that explicitly categorizes uncertainty sources, allowing systematic evaluation of UQ performance under each condition.
-Our experiments reveal that while many UQ methods perform well when uncertainty stems solely from model knowledge limitations, their performance degrades or becomes misleading when other sources are introduced.
+To enable controlled analysis, we construct a human-validated dataset that introduces distinct uncertainty sources in a controlled way, enabling the first systematic evaluation of how uncertainty source affects UQ method behavior.
+Our experiments reveal that method families fail in predictable, source-specific ways, and that no single method reliably handles all sources.
 These findings highlight the need for uncertainty-aware methods that explicitly account for the source of uncertainty in large language models.
+Our data and code are available at \url{http://anonymous.for.review}.